edburns/blog-jekyll/_posts/2022-02-15-javaland-2022-picks.md

 #### 16:00 - 16:40 - Rotunde - Observing Cloud Native Java Apps Using OpenTelemetry on AWS, GCP and Azure

 Sticking with the operations angle, this talk covers OpenTelemetry.
 I'd say that OpenTelemetry will do for observability what the Servlet API did for CGI-BIN: make it standard for all Java apps.
-Check talk by [Bernhard Lubomski](https://www.xing.com/profile/Bernhard_Lubomski/cv) out.
+Check this talk by [Bernhard Lubomski](https://www.xing.com/profile/Bernhard_Lubomski/cv) out.

 #### 17:00 - 17:40 - Wintergarten - OpenId Connect Support in Jakarta EE 10